What Is a Title Tag and How Should You Optimize It?

 The keywords you use, should be in a natural language because people talk to their digital assistants naturally.

-Well, think of it as an epic love story… I mean, an epic SEO story… It’s a “click at first impression” and, only if a title tag is a long-tail keyword that sounds naturally, its audience will take a notice that there is a page that was written especially for them.
+Well, think of it as an epic love story… I mean, an epic SEO story… It’s a “click at first impression” and, only if a title tag is a long-tail keyword that sounds naturally, its audience will believe that this page was written especially for them.

 In addition to these, there is another factor; machine learning.
 Though Google hasn’t released any official news about it, we already can see the influence of machine learning on any typical search result.